5 Reasons Every Young Adult Should Vote

 The midterm election is just around the corner, which means you should get to the polls.
 Why?
 Check out these five (really good) reasons you should vote!

-There’s an important election coming up on November 6: the midterm elections.
-Midterms are held every four years, during the halfway point of a president’s four-year term.
+Midterm elections are held every four years, during the halfway point of a president’s four-year term.
 The US Senate will have one-third of its members up for election, while all members of the House of Representatives are up for election.
-Additionally, there may be state-specific and local issues on your ballot—“questions” regarding laws and/or regulations that will impact only your city or state—depending on where you live.
-Thirty-six states will also have gubernatorial elections, meaning you’ll be voting for a governor.
-This election is important (as all elections are!), so if you’re eligible to vote, it’s essential that you do so.
+Additionally, there may be state-specific and local issues on your ballot—questions regarding laws and/or regulations that will impact only your city or state—depending on where you live.
+All elections are important, so if you’re eligible to vote, it’s essential that you do so.
 Why?
+And how can you ensure you’re set up to do so?
+We have the answers for you!

 1. It’s an easy way to get involved in your community